KxSystems/docs/docs/cloud/aws/index.md

 When porting or hosting the HDB data to EC2, we expect our customers to:

-1. Use one of the many POSIX-based file systems solutions available under EC2.
+1. Use one of the many POSIX-based filesystems solutions available under EC2.

 1. Use (partly or fully) the lower-cost object storage via a POSIX or POSIX-like access method.

-1. Not store the historical data on Hadoop HDFS file systems.
+1. Not store the historical data on Hadoop HDFS filesystems.

 If kdb+ runs alongside one of the solutions reviewed here, your HDB will function identically to any internally-hosted, bare-metal system.
 You can use this report as input to determine the performance and the relative costs for an HDB solution on EC2.